 Kristin Neff, PhD, is co-founder of CMSC and co-developer of MSC.
 She is Associate Professor in the Educational Psychology Dept. at the University of Texas at Austin.
 She is a pioneer in the field of self-compassion research, being the first person to operationally define and measure the construct.
-She has published widely including numerous academic articles, book chapters and the popular book Self-Compassion: The Proven Power of Being Kind to Yourself.
-She is also Associate Editor at the journal Mindfulness.
-Kristin’s work has received extensive media coverage, including the New York Times, MSNBC, National Public Radio, Scientific American, and Psychology Today.
-Kristin is an MSC teacher trainer, and leads MSC intensives and workshops around the world.
+She has published widely including numerous academic articles and book chapters, as well as the bestselling books Self-Compassion: The Proven Power of Being Kind to Yourself, Fierce Self-Compassion: How Women Can Harness Kindness to Speak Up, Claim Their Power, and Thrive, The Mindful Self-Compassion Workbook, and Teaching the Mindful Self-Compassion Program.
+Kristin’s work has received extensive coverage in the popular press, including TheNew York Times, MSNBC, Scientific American, Psychology Today, and many others.
+She is also a frequent guest on shows such as the BBC Women’s Hour or Dan Harris’s 10% Happier podcast.
+Kristin gives talks on self-compassion and leads MSC workshops around the world.

 Gail Stein, MA (Art History) lives in San Diego, California, where she managed a yoga and bodywork studio for many years.
 She has an administrative background and has run several independent businesses with her husband.
 She now provides administrative support for the Executive Director, manages the finances of the organization, and coordinates CMSC-sponsored events.
 She answers most general public inquiries, and is often the first point of contact for people wanting to learn more about CMSC.